-- 13. Personnel within the firm responsible for establishing and maintaining the firm's system of quality control shall have an understanding of the entire text of this ISQC (UK and Ireland), including its application and other explanatory material, to understand its objective and to apply its requirements properly. - 14.
-The firm shall comply with each requirement of this ISQC (UK and Ireland) unless, in the circumstances of the firm, the requirement is not relevant to the services provided in respect of audits and reviews of financial statements, and other assurance and related services engagements.
+- respect of audits and reviews of financial statements, and other assurance and related services engagements.
 (Ref: Para.
-A1) - 15.
-The requirements are designed to enable the firm to achieve the objective stated in this ISQC (UK and Ireland).
+A1-A1-1) - 15.
+The requirements are designed to enable the firm to achieve the objective stated in this ISQC (UK).
 The proper application of the requirements is therefore expected to provide a sufficient basis for the achievement of the objective.
-However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm shall consider whether there are particular matters or circumstances that require the firm to establish policies and procedures in addition to those required by this ISQC (UK and Ireland) to meet the stated objective.
+However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm shall consider whether there are particular matters or circumstances that require the firm to establish policies and procedures in addition to those required by this ISQC (UK) to meet the stated objective.